-The Love 40 program continues to be promoted to schools throughout Tasmania for 2021.
-Key initiatives include TVC, radio advertising, portable billboards in school zones and branding of school crossing officers' uniform with the Love 40 logo.
+The Love 40 program continues to be promoted to schools in Term 3 and 4.
+Targeted promotion of the Campaign continues through TVC and radio advertising in 2021.
 An evaluation of the Love 40 Campaign is planned for the latter half of 2021.